AlaskaAirlines/auro-backtotop/README.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./docs/partials/description.md) -->
 <!-- The below content is automatically added from ./docs/partials/description.md -->
-`<auro-backtotop>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of providing a quick and accessable means to jump back to the top of a long content page.
+`<auro-backtotop>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of providing a quick and accessible means to jump back to the top of a long content page.

 The component will be hidden while the page Y scroll position is at the top.
 When scroll down begins the button will display in the bottom right corner of the page.
 While scrolling down the button will display only an arrow up icon.
 When scroll up occurs, the button will additionally display any slotted text content.
 <!-- AURO-GENERATED-CONTENT:END -->